 (5) Above all, train yourself to be so aware of your surroundings you’ll likely never have to use your shooting skills.
 This is situational awareness.
 Predators notice such things and tend to leave aware and prepared people alone.
 If they’re too stupid to notice, you’ll be prepared to prevail.

-Additional websites for all things guns and related accessories–I’ve patronized them all–you may wish to visit are:
+Additional websites for all things guns and related accessories–I’ve patronized them all–and online ammo stores you may wish to visit are:

 (2) Midway USA